Maca root is rich in minerals, but does it deserve its supposed 'superfood' status? We discuss the benefits and potential side effects of maca powder.

 What is maca and how is it usually consumed?

 Maca is a cruciferous vegetable that is native to Peru, and is related to broccoli, cauliflower and kale.
 The root, which is the edible part of the vegetable, looks similar to a cross between a parsnip and a radish with green leaf tops, but it is usually consumed as a ground powder and its taste is quite earthy and nutty.

 What is the nutritional profile of maca?

 Maca is often touted as a 'superfood' because of its strong nutritional profile.
-It is high in certain minerals including potassium, calcium, magnesium and zinc as well as some B vitamins including B3 (niacin).
+It contributes certain minerals including potassium and calcium, as well as some B vitamins including B3 (niacin).

-One teaspoon of maca powder also contains about 10% of our RDA of copper for adults.
+One teaspoon (5g) of maca powder also contains about 20% of the RDA of copper for adults.
 Copper is needed to help trigger the release of iron to form haemoglobin which carries oxygen around the body, as well as being involved in the production of both red and white blood cells.

 How well researched are the benefits and risks of maca?

 There is very limited research on maca at the moment, but those studies that have been done include a very small trial in 2015 that was carried out on 29 Chinese women who were postmenopausal.
 Over a period of 12 weeks the women took 3.3g of maca a day, compared to a placebo group, and at the end of the trial it was concluded that maca appeared to reduce both blood pressure and depression.

 A test tube study in 2014 found that maca has a high antioxidant content which could be of benefit to health with more research as a bioactive compound.
 This has been further supported by another in-vitro study in 2017, which found an extract from maca leaves to have potentially neuroprotective benefits.
 More research is required before we can confirm this is of benefit to humans, but it’s a positive start.